keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ### What is a Router

 A device that forwards traffic depending on the destination address of that traffic.
 It is a **network layer** (**layer 3**) device.
-While hubs and switches connects devices within a single network, a.k.a LAN (Local Area Network), a router connects many LANs together; it allows communication between different LANs.
+While hubs and switches connect devices within a single network, a.k.a LAN (Local Area Network), a router connects many LANs; it allows communication among different LANs.

-A router can inspects IP data to determine where to forward the data to.
+A router can inspect IP data to determine where to forward the data to.
 A router keeps a routing table that keeps track of a bunch of IPs and their corresponding destinations.
 Routers themselves share data with each other via a protocol called **BGP** (**Border Gateway Protocol**).
 This protocol lets them learn about the most optimal paths to forward traffic.

-A router has at least *TWO* network interfaces (two IPs!), since it has to connect to two networks to do its jobs.
+A router has at least *TWO* network interfaces (two IPs!) since it has to connect to more than one network to do its jobs.

 ### What is a Firewall